AdamKyle/arctic-engine/README.md

 ```

 This would render out the body to the world.
 All children of the `BodyComponent` have access to a single property called `body`.
 This allows you to manipulate the body via [Matter JS's API](http://brm.io/matter-js/docs/index.html)

+### options

+options is an object that references the associated shape for the [body](http://brm.io/matter-js/docs/classes/Bodies.html).

+### update

+This is a function thats passed to the body to be added to it's Event handling for the engine update.
+This is where you handle things like character movement.

+### jumping

+This method gets passed a param called body, which is a reference to the [Body api in Matter JS](http://brm.io/matter-js/docs/classes/Body.html).

+### position

+This is a state object that gets updated when the the character moves left to right or is jumping or not.
+It gets passed and updates the stylistic properties of the body object.
+The `x` and `y` should start off referencing the
+`options.position.x/y` and then be updated from there based on key presses.

 ## Sprites